 Create a variety of templates

 When I first started creating Pinterest graphics to drive traffic to my blog I made the mistake of only creating one design layout for all of my pins, but I was missing out on a ton of traffic!
 If you create multiple designs and layouts for your pins it gives you the opportunity to catch more people’s attention.
 Not only can you put more of your pins in circulation (see my next tip), but you have the chance to interest more viewers with a variety of looks.
 You can use a program like Adobe Photoshop, Adobe Spark or Canva to help you organize and create your templates.
 Honestly, Canva is my go-to for creating quick and easy pin designs.
 I can even publish them straight to Pinterest through Canva which is a huge time-saver.

 For example, let’s say you have a new blog that you want to promote.
 You can create 3-4 different pin designs for that one blog.
 Then you can pin each of those pins to 4-5 relevant boards you have on your account and you’ll easily end up with 15-20 pins for just one blog post!
 If you’ve already built up a library of blog posts, you can see how quickly you can create a ton of pins.

 One important note is that you’ll want to make sure you mix up your pins so you don’t pin them all back-to-back for the same piece of content.
 This one tip alone has made such a difference for my blog traffic.
 Before creating multiple pins for my blogs I would maybe get 10 clickthroughs a day.
-Now I get anywhere up to 200 clickthroughs, plus my Pinterest views have gone up to 460k+ per month!
+Now I get anywhere up to 200 clickthroughs, plus my Pinterest views have gone up to 1.2 million+ per month!
+Uhh…Woah!
 Not to mention all that added traffic has allowed me to grow my email list into the thousands.